nimrodzeus83-de/Junior-vs-Senior-Workload/README.md

 # Junior vs Senior Workload
 This is my summarization of all the reports that I did in this analysis between Junior Level and Senior Level Workloads.

+# Scenario:
+ - A management wants to know the workload balance between junior and senior level for them to be bale to have a fair and balanced distribution of their task, and these are the ratings that came from the junior and senior  employees abou their workload:
+ - Rating	Description
+ - 1	Very Light Workload
+ - 2	Light Workload
+ - 3	Moderate Workload
+ - 4	Heavy Workload
+ - 5	Very Heavy Workload

 # Background:
 In this report, I used the data on the workloads of Junior and Senior employees and applied an Independent t-test this statistical test is used to determine whether there is a significant or larger difference between the mean workloads of two independent groups.